 This bill would require any standards for supervised visitation providers adopted by the Judicial Council to conform to the provisions of the bill.
-The bill would require supervised visitation providers to be professional providers, therapeutic providers, or nonprofessional providers, as specified.
-The bill would prohibit a nonprofessional provider, as defined, from being used in cases in which the court has determined there is domestic violence or child sexual abuse or neglect, except as specified.
+The bill would require supervised visitation providers to be professional providers or nonprofessional providers, as specified.
+The bill would require the court, in any case in which it has determined there is domestic violence or child abuse or neglect, as specified, and it determines that supervision is necessary, to consider whether to use a professional or nonprofessional provider based upon the child's best interest.

-The bill would also require professional providers and therapeutie providers to receive 24 hours of training in certain subjects.
-The bill would require each provider to maintain neutrality by refusing to discuss the merits of the case or to agree with or support one party over another.
+The bill would also require professional providers to receive 24 hours of training in certain subjects.
 The bill would require providers of supervised visitation to advise the parties of certain legal rights, report suspected child abuse to the appropriate agency, and to suspend or terminate visitation in certain cases in accordance with specified procedures.